CMSgov/dpc-app/QuickStart.md

 TEST
 ====
 ### Test with Postman
 Once the development environment is up and running, you should now be able to run some calls to the API via the [DPC Postman Collections](https://dpc.cms.gov/docsV1.html#postman-collection).
-Below, are some useful endpoints for verifying a functional development environment:
+Below, are a few for verifying a functional development environment:
 - Register single patient
 - Register practitioner
 - Get all groups